Skip to Content

 Are silverfish harmful to people or pets?

 Silverfish are not known to bite or spread disease.
-However, they are still considered a nuisance pest because of the damage they can cause and their unsettling presence in homes.
+They’re considered a nuisance pest because of the damage they can cause and their unsettling presence in homes.

 Do I need professional pest control for silverfish?

-Small, occasional sightings may improve with moisture control, cleaning, and sealing.
-But if you’re seeing silverfish regularly, noticing damage to belongings, or aren’t sure where they’re coming from, professional pest control can provide a more thorough and long-lasting solution.
+Occasional sightings may improve with moisture control, cleaning, and sealing.
+But if you’re seeing silverfish regularly, noticing damage, or aren’t sure where they’re coming from, professional pest control can provide a more thorough and longer-lasting solution.